Harry Chapin

-Harold Forster Chapin (/ˈtʃeɪpɪn/; December 7, 1942 – July 16, 1981) was an American singer-songwriter, philanthropist, and hunger activist best known for his folk rock and pop rock songs.
+Harry Forster Chapin (/ˈtʃeɪpɪn/; December 7, 1942 – July 16, 1981) was an American singer-songwriter, philanthropist, and hunger activist best known for his folk rock and pop rock songs.
 He achieved worldwide success in the 1970s.
 Chapin, a Grammy Award-winning artist and Grammy Hall of Fame inductee, has sold over 16 million records worldwide.

 Chapin recorded a total of 11 albums from 1972 until his death in 1981.
 All 14 singles that he released became hits on at least one national music chart.
+Chapin's best-known songs include "Taxi" and "Cat's in the Cradle."

 As a dedicated humanitarian, Chapin fought to end world hunger.
 He was a key participant in the creation of the Presidential Commission on World Hunger in 1977.
 In 1987, Chapin was posthumously awarded the Congressional Gold Medal for his humanitarian work.

 Biography

-Harry Forster Chapin was born on December 7, 1942 in New York City, the second of four children of legendary percussionist Jim Chapin and Jeanne Elspeth, daughter of the literary critic Kenneth Burke.
+Harry Forster Chapin was born on December 7, 1942, in New York City, the second of four children of percussionist Jim Chapin and Jeanne Elspeth, daughter of the literary critic Kenneth Burke.
 His brothers, Tom and Steve, would also become musicians.

-He had English ancestry.
-The earliest Chapin to come to America was Samuel Chapin, who was the first deacon of Springfield, Massachusetts in 1636.
+The first Chapin to come to America was Samuel Chapin, who was the first deacon of Springfield, Massachusetts, in 1636.
 His other great-grandparents on his mother's side had immigrated in the late 19th century.
-His parents divorced in 1950, with his mother retaining custody of their four sons, as Jim spent much of his time on the road as a drummer for Big Band-era acts such as Woody Herman.
-Chapin's mother married Films in Review magazine editor Henry Hart a few years later.
+Chapin's parents divorced in 1950, with his mother retaining custody of their four sons, as Jim spent much of his time on the road as a drummer for Big Band-era acts such as Woody Herman.
+A few years later, Chapin's mother married Films in Review magazine editor Henry Hart.

-Chapin's first formal introduction to music was trumpet lessons at The Greenwich House Music School under Mr. Karrasic (sic).
+Chapin's first formal introduction to music was trumpet lessons at The Greenwich House Music School under Mr. Karesick.
 Harry's younger brothers Tom and Steve were choirboys at Grace Episcopal Church in Brooklyn Heights, and through them Chapin met "Big" John Wallace, a baritone with a five-octave range, who later became his bassist, backing vocalist, and straight man onstage.
 Chapin began performing with his brothers while a teenager, with their father occasionally joining them on drums.
-Chapin graduated from Brooklyn Technical High School in 1960 and was among the five inductees in the school's Alumni Hall Of Fame for the year 2000.
-He briefly attended the United States Air Force Academy in Colorado Springs, Colorado and was then an intermittent student at Cornell University in New York State, but did not complete a degree.
+Chapin graduated from Brooklyn Technical High School in 1960 and was among the five inductees in the school's Alumni Hall of Fame for the year 2000.
+He briefly attended the United States Air Force Academy in Colorado Springs, Colorado, and was then a student at Cornell University, but did not complete a degree.

-He originally intended to be a documentary film-maker and took a job with The Big Fights, a company run by Bill Cayton that owned a large library of classic boxing films.
-Chapin directed Legendary Champions in 1968, which was nominated for a documentary Academy Award.
-In 1971, he began focusing on music.
+Chapin originally intended to be a documentary film-maker and took a job with The Big Fights, a company run by Bill Cayton that owned a large library of classic boxing films.
+In 1968, Chapin directed Legendary Champions, which was nominated for a documentary Academy Award.
+Three years later, he began focusing on music.
 With John Wallace, Tim Scott, and Ron Palmer, Chapin started playing in various nightclubs in New York City.